December 2019 following the UK Election

 Therefore, assuming the Withdrawal Agreement is voted into law as expected following this election, we will have at least until 31 December 2020 before we risk losing our current passporting rights.

 In parallel, we are working on a permanent solution which would allow us to operate fully from within the EU common market.
 We have advanced considerably on this topic and have agreed heads of terms to purchase a majority share in an EU insurer allowing us to continue writing business with our EU partners and service existing books from 2021 and beyond.
 This strategy would strengthen the group and would allow for further growth across Europe.

-Administration of the policies during the policy term will remain unchanged.
-Policyholders should refer to the policy document for details on how to make a claim, a complaint or any other enquiry regarding the policy.
+In the meantime, as always, existing policyholders’ rights remain unaffected and administration of the policies during the policy term remains unchanged.
+Policyholders should refer to the policy document for details on how to make a claim, a complaint or any other enquiry regarding their policy.